 The City of Imperial owns, operates, and maintains a wastewater collection and treatment system that services to the City of Imperial, and some isolated areas immediately outside of the City boundary, but within the Sphere of Influence.
 The Imperial Water Pollution Control Plant (IWPCP) is located at 701 East 14th Street, located just east of the railroad tracks.
-The existing wastewater treatment plant is located on a 4.68 acre site constructed in the 1940's and rebuilt in 1995.
-The City also owns a 15-acre site, northeast of the abovementioned site, which is occupied by treatment ponds for emergency use.
-The most recent expansion was completed in 2004, and has a current treatment capacity of 2.4 million gallons per day (MGD).
+The existing wastewater treatment plant is located on a 4.68-acre site constructed in the 1940's and rebuilt in 1995.
+The City also owns a 15-acre site, northeast of the above-mentioned site, which is occupied by treatment ponds for emergency use.
+The most recent expansion was completed in 2004 and has a current treatment capacity of 2.4 million gallons per day (MGD).

-According to the Land Use and Circulation Element Update EIR prepared for the city in 2017, the average daily flow to the City of Imperial Wastewater Treatment Plant has varied, with monthly averages ranging from 1.4 million gallons per day (MGD) to 1.6 MGD, demonstrating sufficient capacity to accommodate new growth, including the 1,601 RHNA units. .
+According to the Land Use and Circulation Element Update EIR prepared for the city in 2017, the average daily flow to the City of Imperial Wastewater Treatment Plant has varied, with monthly averages ranging from 1.4 million gallons per day (MGD) to 1.6 MGD, demonstrating sufficient capacity to accommodate new growth, including the 1,601 RHNA units.

-Table 17: Sewer Rates, FY 2017-18 through FY 2021-22
+Table 22: Sewer Rates, FY 2017-18 through FY 2021-22

-Annual Rate Per Equivalent Domestic Unit, Single-Family Residential Users User Class FY 2017-18 FY 2018- FY 2019- FY 2020-21 FY 2021-22 19 20 Single-Family \$56.45 \$60.41 \$64.64 \$67.23 \$69.92 Annual Rate Per Equivalent Domestic Unit, Multi-Family Residential Users User Class FY 2017-18 FY 2018- FY 2019- FY 2020-21 FY 2021-22 19 20 Multi-Family \$48.39 \$51.78 \$55.41 \$57.63
+Annual Rate Per Equivalent Domestic Unit, Single-Family Residential Users User Class FY 2017-18 FY 2018-19 FY 2019-20 FY 2020-21 FY 2021-22 Single-Family \$56.45 \$60.41 \$64.64 \$67.23 \$69.92 Annual Rate Per Equivalent Domestic Unit, Multi-Family Residential Users Annual Rate P er Equivalent Domestic Unit , Multi-Family Residential Us ers er Equivalent FY 2017-18 Domestic Unit Multi-Family FY 2019-20 Residential Us ers FY 2021-22